 Exciting news!
-My historical/fiction collection in progress Hart & Halfpenny will be published by the wonderful TwistiT Press (home of Twist in Time Magazine) in March 2021.
+My time-hopping historical/fiction verse novella Hart & Halfpenny will be published by the wonderful TwistiT Press (home of Twist in Time Magazine) in March 2021.

 These poems explore the life and beliefs of King James VI of Scotland & I of England, and the legacy he and his reign left the world (intentionally or not, and for good, bad, or otherwise).
 From his persecution of witches (which he later regretted) to the ordering of the King James bible to the United Kingdom itself; or his open bisexuality, his unwavering belief in the Divine Right of Kings, the tradition of Bonfire Night in the wake of the Gunpowder Plot, and his impact on Shakespeare's later plays (not least of all Macbeth) - and more besides - have all echoed down the centuries.

-Fictional poems tell a contemporary tale of the friendship between a hedgewitch and a musician in 21st century England - entwined with the historical, they call back and reflect themes such as magic, religion, fear, superstition, ambition, love, and queer identity as they relate to our own time.
+Fictional poems weave around the historical to tell a contemporary tale of the friendship between two thirtysomethings, Bryony and Ash, in 21st century England - they call back and reflect the historical themes of James and those around him: magic, religion, fear, superstition, ambition, borders and identities, and the various ways we love as they relate to our own time.

 'The last gift of Lennox' (The Wellington Street Review, Issue Three)